kykrueger/openbis/rtd_yeastx/sourceTest/bash/readme.txt

 This directory contains resources which make the manual tests of dataset upload easier in the Eclipse environment.

 Here is a list of the steps to perform the tests:
+- run 'prepare_tests.sh'.
+It will:
-- restore the database from the 'yeastx-tests-openbis-database.sql' file and configure openbis to use it.
+   -- restore the database from the 'yeastx-tests-openbis-database.sql' file -- clean some DSS directories
+   -- compile the plugin and copy it to DSS dir
+- prepare the content of the 'incoming' directory of your DSS by coping the content of 'incoming.tar.gz' archive
+- configure openbis by setting 'database.kind' to 'yeastx_test'
 - change the dss configuration using the one from 'dss-config' directory
-- run the 'jar' target of the rtd_yeatsx project, move the jar from targets/dist to datastore_server project and add dependency to this library.
+- add dependency of datastore_server project to the file: datastore_server/source/datastore_server-plugins.jar file
-- start openbis and DSS in your eclipse environment
+- start openbis and DSS in your eclipse environment.
+Wait until DSS processes all datasets
-- copy the content of the 'incoming' to the incoming directory of your DSS and wait until DSS process them all
 - run the 'assert-correct-results.sh' script.
    It checks that the content of the DSS incoming folder, store folder and dropboxes is equal to the expected one.